 NRCB provisions for confined feeding of cow-calf herds during dry conditions

 The NRCB recognizes that due to the current very dry conditions and poor grass pastures, summer feeding of cow-calf herds may be required.
-Under normal conditions, cow-calf confined feeding during the grazing period may be considered a confined feeding operation that requires a permit.
-However, due to the extenuating circumstances, the NRCB will not require producers to obtain permits, provided the following parameters are met:
+While this may be considered a confined feeding operation that requires a permit under normal conditions, due to the extenuating circumstances, the NRCB will not require producers to obtain permits, provided the following parameters are met:

-- manure must be managed according to Agriculture Operation Practices Act requirements,
+- manure must be managed according to Agricultural Operation Practices Act requirements,

 - areas used for cow-calf feeding must not pose a risk to surface water or groundwater quality,

-- the cow-calf herd must return to grazing when grass is available in 2022, and
+- the cow-calf herd returns to grazing when grass is available in 2024, and

-- the feeding area must return to its normal use.
+- the feeding area returns to its normal use.

-If operators have any questions about confined feeding of cow-calf herds during the grazing season due to dry conditions, contact Kevin Seward, NRCB Manager of Compliance at 403-331-0637.
+If operators have any questions about confined feeding of the cow-calf herds during the grazing season due to drought conditions, contact Kevin Seward, NRCB Manager of Compliance at 403-331-0637.